What are the requirements and process for Middle Grade admissions?

 We love Math and Science at Clinton, and our students do well in these subjects.
 Our students’ standardized test scores in Math are consistently in the top 5% statewide.

 What sports and extracurricular activities do you offer?

 We have partnered with Manhattan Youth to provide an incredibly robust after school club system.
 Our clubs include Winter Festival (performing arts/variety show), Lego robotics, Eco Hawks (environmental & nature), Computer Programming, School Musical, Clinton Post (school newspaper), Clinton Soup (literary magazine), and many more.
 For sports, we have programs in volleyball, basketball, track and field, and soccer.
 Our sports and extracurricular offerings change somewhat from year to year based on student interest.

-The Clinton School is a small public school located near Union Square in New York City.
-Our school is at 10 East 15th Street, New York, NY, between Union Square and 5th Avenue.
+The Clinton School is a small public school located at 10 East 15th Street.
 We moved to our new building in time for the start of the 2015-16 school year and with our first 9th grade class in our expansion from a middle school to a 6–12 school.